KENNETT HIGH SCHOOL

 Additional .5 quality point awarded to passing grades earned in labeled Honors courses.
 Additional 1.0 quality point awarded to passing grades in labeled AP courses.

-All courses were included in GPA.
-All students were included in numerical rank.
+All courses are included in GPA.
+All students are included in numerical rank.
 Rank calculated at the end of the academic year.

 No numerical distinction is made between students ranking in the top 5% of the class.